 Should you choose Jackson Hewitt Tax Service?

 Jackson Hewitt offer a good range of tax preparation products at reasonable prices that are around the industry average.
-This includes a perfectly usable free edition of their software that works well for basic tax returns and other products that are backed up by some 7,400 physical offices across the United States.
-Their software, while good for the price, is straightforward and user friendly, though the interface doesn’t quite hold up to the clean user experience of some of their rivals.
-One big selling point is the fact that Jackson Hewitt offer an interest-free tax return advance of up to $3,200, though this has to be arranged through one of their physical offices.
+This includes a perfectly usable free edition of their software that works well for basic tax returns and other products that are backed up by some 6,000 physical offices across the United States.
+Its software, while good for the price, is straightforward and user friendly, though the interface doesn’t quite hold up to the clean user experience of some of its rivals.
+One big selling point is the fact that Jackson Hewitt offer an interest-free tax return advance of up to $4,000, something which must be arranged at one of its physical offices.
 Overall, the company offers a good value product with good functionality and usability that will appeal to most users preparing tax returns.